patricia92fa/stock-scrapper/README.md

 # Stock price scrapper
-This repository contains python code that extracts stock data from various websites.
-The code is compiled and executed in a containerized environment designed with docker, ingested into an Elasticsearch database and visualized in a Kibana dashboard.
+This repository contains a Python3 web scrapper that extracts live stock data from the 'Yahoo Finanzas' web service.

 ## Getting started
 The only prerequisite is to have an updated Docker version installed.
 To do so, please follow the instructions of the [official documentation](https://docs.docker.com/install/linux/docker-ee/ubuntu/#install-using-the-repository).